ssss-sfu/merch-store/README.md

 Create a .env file with the contents of .env.example.

+Now you'll need to create an [uploadthing](https://uploadthing.com) account, create a project, and generate a key.
+Replace the value of UPLOADTHING_TOKEN in the .env with the generated key.

 Open a terminal window and run `docker compose up` to start the db container.

 Sync the prisma schema with db and seed the database (Only for the first time):